hartwigmedical/hmftools/purple/README.md

 ### 2. Segmentation

-We segment the genome into regions of uniform copy number by combining segments generated from the COBALT read ratios for both tumor and reference sample, the BAF points from AMBER, and passing structural variant breakpoints derived from GRIPSS both germline and somatic.
+We segment the genome into regions of uniform copy number by combining segments generated from the COBALT read ratios for both tumor and reference sample, the BAF points from AMBER, and passing structural variant breakpoints derived from ESVEE both germline and somatic.
 Read ratios and BAF points are segmented independently using the Bioconductor copynumber package which uses a piecewise constant fit (PCF) algorithm (with custom settings: gamma = 100, k =1).
 These segment breaks are then combined with the structural variants breaks according to the following rules:
 1. Every structural variant break starts a new segment, as does chromosome starts, ends and centromeres.
 2. Ratio and BAF segment breaks are only included if they are at least one complete mappable read depth window away from an existing segment.